NeuralMMO/neuralmmo.github.io/docs/source/rst/game_wiki.rst

  - The item is immediately removed from the seller's inventory
  - Other agents can immediately buy that item and receive it
  - If multiple agents attempt to buy the same item at the same time, the market will attempt to fulfill the request from another seller at a price no more than 10% higher.
+ - Buy and sell actions are prioritized per-population based on each agent's entity ID.
+So if the first agent on a team sells an item, the second agent will have the first chance to buy it.
+Note that there are some edge cases here, and we would appreciate user feedback.

-Note that agents only observe the current best offer for each item of each level.
+Agents only observe the current best offer for each item of each level.
 This prevents unbounded blowup of the observation and action spaces.

 |icon| Skills
 #############